 Lettuce head: You will be getting either butter crunch, romaine, or

 Pea shoots: Great mixed with chopped romaine lettuce or spinach for salads or they can be lightly sautéed, but they cook in a minute flat.

-Chioggia beets: Chioggia (kee-oh-ja) beets are new to some of you this week and are delicious sauteed and my favorite way, roasted.
+White avalanche beets: These beets are new and delicious sauteed and my favorite way, roasted.
 Remember to use the greens on your beets as well.
 They are very tender and tasty and should be used just like swiss chard.
 I love the rich flavor when they are sautéed with olive oil and find the taste resembles spinach and chard combined.

 Kohlrabi: Kohlrabi is short for “cabbage apple” and this crisp, sweet bulb is great cooked in cream and your favorite seasoning or used raw, sliced, or grated in salads or as a snack.
 I think the green might be slightly fruitier and the purple slightly spicier but they are very similar and both crisp and delicious.

 Broccoli: I love this variety of broccoli because it has tight heads with smaller beads, nothing like fresh broccoli from the field.
 Try to enjoy this sooner then later for higher nutritional content and keep it cool as possible for storage.

 Swiss Chard: Chard is a great saute green with bright colored stems in this bright lights mix.
 Just chop it and sauté it or maybe check out Local Thymes library of uses for swiss chard.